 This large corporate liability policy usually has much higher limits than an individual driver would carry.
 This is especially important if you suffered severe injuries that may require ongoing care, such as a traumatic brain injury.

-Evidence Necessary to Win a Texas Semi Truck Accident Claim
+Evidence Necessary to Pursue a Texas Semi Truck Accident Claim

-To hold the trucking company liable and recover the compensation you need, we have to build a solid case.
+To hold the trucking company liable and recover the damages you need, we have to build a solid case.
 This includes a full investigation of why and how your accident happened.
-We may also enlist the help of expert witnesses—including engineers, accident reconstruction specialists, and others—to help us understand how the crash occurred.
+We may also enlist the help of expert witnesses—including engineers, accident reconstruction specialists, and others—to help us understand how the accident occurred.

 As a part of the investigation into your collision, we identify a wide range of evidence, including: